BIMSBbioinfo/maui/readme.md

 ## Installation

-maui works with Python 3.6.
+maui works with Python 3.6 and TensorFlow 1.1 (does not yet support the yet unreleased TensorFlow 2.0).
 The easiest way to install is from pypi:

 	pip install -U maui-tools